Who can take or use aciclovir

 For treating a viral infection, you'll usually take aciclovir for 5 to 10 days.
 For prevention, you may need to take it for a long time.

-Tablets: swallow the tablets whole with some water.
 If you find tablets difficult to swallow, you can dissolve them in water.
 Add a tablet to a small glass of water and stir.
 Drink all the liquid to make sure you get the full dose.

-Cream for cold sores
+How to use cream for cold sores

 Wash your hands before and after using the cream.